 The client would then create one or more Grantor Retained Annuity Trusts (GRATs) providing income to the client for a term of years.
-When each GRAT is created, the client would determine the term and the annual rate of return which would impact the amount of the discount.
+When each GRAT is created, the client will determine the term and the annual rate of return which would impact the amount of the discount.

-As an example, client, age 65, receives a 30% discount on the nonvoting units of the LLC (\$4,800,000 x .30 or \$3,360,000) and makes a gift of the units to a GRAT with a twelveyear term and a reversion provision.
+As an example, the client, age 65, receives a 30% discount on the nonvoting units of the LLC (\$4,800,000 x .30 or \$3,360,000) and makes a gift of the units to a GRAT with a twelve-year term and a reversion provision.
 The client retains an income stream of 5% of the funded value of the LLC units during the GRAT period.
 Once the client outlives the GRAT term, the assets in the GRAT (the 96 nonvoting LLC units), would pass to children, grandchildren outright or continue in trust for their benefit without estate taxation.
-At the time of funding the GRAT the Section 7520 rate was four and four/tenths percent (4.40%) and annual growth of principal and income earned is projected to be five percent (5.00%).
+This example assumes that at the time of funding the GRAT the Section 7520 rate was five percent (5.00%), and annual growth of principal and income earned is projected to be six percent (6.00%).

-By utilizing leveraged gifting and employing an LLC and a GRAT strategy, and assuming the client survives the GRAT term, the client will have gifted \$4,800,000 in real estate using \$1,315,954 of gift tax exemption.
+By utilizing leveraged gifting and employing an LLC and a GRAT strategy, and assuming the client survives the GRAT term, the client will have gifted \$4,800,000 in real estate using approximately \$1,438,940 of gift and estate tax exemption.

-The client would have reduced the gift of real estate in total by approximately 73%.
-Once the client outlives the term, the estate tax savings would be \$2,083,536(based on a 45% combined federal and state tax rate).
+The client would have reduced the gift of real estate in total by approximately 71%.
+Once the client outlives the term, the estate tax savings would be approximately \$1,512,477 based on a 45% combined federal and state tax rate).
 In addition, any future appreciation in the real estate from the time the initial term expired would be outside the client's taxable estate, resulting in additional estate tax savings.